sillsdev/icu4c-svn/ReadMe.md

 ## Special long-lived branches ##

+**Fieldworks**

+Based on the 54.1 release tag, this branch contains some specific changes for the [Fieldworks project](https://github.com/sillsdev/fieldworks)

 **MinimumStaticallyLinked54**

 This branch is based on -- but has two major differences from -- the 54.1 release tag: